Your Personal Guide To Delhi – India’s Time Capsule

 Wear your dancing shoes and dance to the rhythms of Bhangra, Garba and many more dance forms at the two-hour ‘Namaste India’ dance workshops at Delhi Dance Academy.
 Record yourself dancing with your heart in ethnic Indian costumes, isn’t that totally worth giving a shot?

-So, carry light cotton clothes, sunglasses, hats and water bottles during your visit in summer.
+So, carry light cotton clothes, sunglasses, hats, and water bottles during your visit in the summer.

-Most of all the summers, the sun can reach up to 47 degrees.
-Planning on visiting during winters?
+Most of all the summer, the sun can reach up to 47 degrees.
+Planning on visiting during winter?
 Then carry some pullovers and shawls for the chilly winter nights.